10 Benchmarks for User Experience Metrics

 Quantifying the user experience is the first step to making measured improvements.

-One of the first questions with any metrics is "what's a good score?".
+One of the first questions with any metric is "what's a good score?".
 Like in sports, a good score depends on the metric and context.

 Here are 10 benchmarks with some context to help make your metrics more manageable.